Fall protection mats are an important part of a senior’s fall prevention program.

 This folding mat product from Secure is also commonly used in nursing homes and assisted living facilities.

-The main difference with this one is that it uses a high quality EVA foam similar to what’s found in athletic and running shoes.
-Plus, to test out is cushioning ability, an egg dropped from 4 feet did not break when it hit the mat.
+The main difference with this one is that it uses a high-quality EVA foam similar to what’s found in athletic and running shoes.
+Plus, to test out its cushioning ability, an egg dropped from 4 feet did not break when it hit the mat.

 This one is just a bit shorter than some of the other options at 66 inches long but is 30 inches wide to make up for it.
 Foam thickness is 2 inches.

 In my opinion, the Skil-Care Soft-Fall Mat is the best fall mat for the elderly because it comes in large sizes with the thickest padding and is used in nursing homes throughout the country.

 The mat comes in a range of sizes to meet most anyone’s needs.
 The basic size is 68 inches long by 24 inches wide and is available in both 2 inch and 4 inch thicknesses.

 But, I recommend the 36 inch wide model because it covers more space which offers more protection.
 Go with the 4 inch thickness too.

 It folds easily in to three sections for easy removal, installation, and storage under the bed or close by.

 This one is very lightweight (about 5 pounds) and even has straps that hold it closed and double as a carrying handle and hanger for storage in a closet.
 Plus, you can unbuckle it and have it back out when you need it.

 The cover is soft, waterproof and made of non-slip vinyl.
 Inside are two thickness choices (2 inch and 4 inch) of shock absorbing high density polyurethane foam.